rdcabral/rick-and-morty-random/README.md

-# Random characters from Rick And Morty
+# Rick And Morty - Random
 Showing random characters from Rick and Morty using vanilla js